-Diagnosis of a personality disorder requires a mental health professional looking at long-term patterns of functioning and symptoms.
-Diagnosis is typically made in individuals 18 or older.
+Diagnosis of a personality disorder requires a mental health professional to evaluate long-term patterns of functioning and symptoms.
+Diagnosis is only applicable to individuals 18 or older.
 People under 18 are typically not diagnosed with personality disorders because their personalities are still developing.
 Some people with personality disorders may not recognize a problem.
-Also, people may have more than one personality disorder.
+Also, a person may have more than one personality disorder.
 An estimated 9 percent of U.S. adults have at least one personality disorder.2

-Certain types of psychotherapy are effective for treating personality disorders.
-During psychotherapy, an individual can gain insight and knowledge about the disorder and what is contributing to symptoms, and can talk about thoughts, feelings and behaviors.
-Psychotherapy can help a person understand the effects of their behavior on others and learn to manage or cope with symptoms and to reduce behaviors causing problems with functioning and relationships.
+Certain types of psychotherapy have shown to be effective for treating personality disorders.
+Ideally, during psychotherapy, an individual can gain insight and knowledge about their disorder, what is contributing to symptoms, and get to talk about thoughts, feelings and behaviors.
+Psychotherapy can help a person understand the effects of their behavior may be having on others and learn to manage or cope with symptoms and to reduce behaviors causing problems with functioning and relationships.
 The type of treatment will depend on the specific personality disorder, how severe it is, and the individual’s circumstances.